Common resin crafting terms

 Vacuum casting: Process where resin is placed into a chamber and the air is removed with a vacuum pump.
 Air bubbles are forced to come to the surface and evacuate.

 Viscosity: Refers to how easily a substance will flow.
-A material, like water, with a low viscosity will flow easily.
-A material, like peanut butter, with a high viscosity will not flow easily.
+A material, like water, with low viscosity, will flow easily.
+A material, like peanut butter, with a high viscosity, will not flow easily.

 Eager to get started crafting with resin but overwhelmed with where to start?
 I felt the same way when I started creating with resin.
 It’s why I wrote the book, Resin Fundamentals.
 I share everything beginners need to know to have success with resin.
 It’s what I wish someone had shared with me about resin!